phetsims/phet-info/doc/how-to-add-accessible-interactive-descriptions-to-a-sim.md

 or being interacted with.
 Whereas aria-live alerts are read no matter where the virtual cursor is.

 ## Handling a11y specific strings
-  * These strings are not YET translatable, but they will be, so please treat usages as similarly to strings of the `strings!` plugin as possible so that it is easier to transfer them over to translatable strings, think means:
+  * These strings are not YET translatable, but they will be.
+For now make sure that all a11y-related strings are nested under the "a11y" object in the `*en.json` string file in your repo.
+See other sims with that key as examples.
-    * Name a11y strings without `String` at the end of the key
-    * declare all a11y strings at the top of the file (like their own module)
-    * have `var`s that end in `String` when declaring strings
-    * string keys should hold an object with a "`value`" key that stores the a11y string.
-  * Create an `{{SIM}}A11yStrings.js` file.

 ## In Conclusion